 These are brand names of intraocular lens implants used as part of lens replacement surgery, otherwise known as cataract surgery or refractive lens exchange.
 These implants are designed to provide a combination of distance and near vision in each eye, especially when working together.
 Each brand has some advantages, some disadvantages and they work on different principles.
 If your evaluation or age indicates you may have a cataract, lens replacement surgery may be the procedure of choice for you and will be discussed, if appropriate.

-Amazingly cataract surgery typically only takes 10-15 minutes!
-Cataract surgery is done one eye at a time.
-About 2-4 weeks after your first eye is completed you will return to have the second eye completed.
+Cataract surgery typically only takes 10-15 minutes per eye!
+Cataract surgery is performed one eye at a time.
+Approximately 2 weeks after your first eye is completed, you will return to have the second eye completed.

-It can take a few weeks for most of the healing to occur, but it may take 1-3 months for your vision to fully stabilize.
+Most of Dr. Nunnery’s patients see significant improvement by the very next day.
+However, it can take a few weeks for the remainder of the healing to occur, and it may take 1-3 months for your vision to fully stabilize.
 Don’t worry if your vision is slightly blurry at first or if your eyes are mildly irritated – this is normal for most people.
 We will prescribe eye drops to minimize discomfort.
 However, if for any reason you have any concerns or abnormal discomfort during this time, do not hesitate to call our office.
 We always have a doctor on call 24/7.
 You know your eyesight and personal comfort levels best, so please let us know if something seems out of the ordinary.
 Our Charlotte cataract surgery team never takes patient concerns lightly.